mondoohq/docs/docs/platform/infra/opsys/automation/ansible.md

 :::

-#### You're done!

 cnspec is now running as a service on your Ansible inventory.
-It will continue to scan your assets every 60 minutes and report findings back to your account.
+It continues to scan your assets every 60 minutes and report findings back to your account.

-## On-demand scanning of Ansible inventories
+## Scan Ansible inventories on demand

-> This section covers how to use cnspec for on-demand scans of Ansible inventories without needing to install and configure cnspec as a service on the host.

 While you can easily configure Mondoo's cnspec to run as a service to continuously scan your infrastructure, there may be times when you just want to scan an Ansible inventory without having to install and configure cnspec on your infrastructure.

 Mondoo supports on-demand scanning of an Ansible inventory in two ways:

-- Use the `cnspec scan --inventory-ansible --inventory-file FILENAME` command to parse the output of `ansible-inventory -i <host_file.ini> --list` command, and scan with Mondoo.
+- Parse the output of the `ansible-inventory` command and scan with Mondoo.

-- Create an Ansible task that runs `cnspec scan` to scan your infrastructure.
+- Create an Ansible task that uses cnspec to scan your infrastructure.

-With both of the scenarios above, your assets:
+With both of these approaches, your assets:

 1. Authenticate with your Mondoo Platform account using the cnspec configuration on your local workstation

 2. Run any policies enabled in that space

-3. Return the results to Mondoo Platform so you can view reports and asset scores for all assets in the Mondoo Console
+3. Return the results to Mondoo Platform so you can view reports and asset scores for all assets in the Mondoo Console.

-With these approaches, Mondoo doesn't install anything on your infrastructure.
-Every time you want to see fresh results, you must scan the assets.

-The next section provides hands-on tutorials for running both on-demand scenarios.

-### On-demand scan of Ansible inventory

-This section is a hands-on guide on how to trigger an on-demand scan of an Ansible inventory.
-When you finish, you will have fresh asset scores and reports for all of your Ansible inventory in your Mondoo Platform account.

 :::caution

 Because on-demand scans of Ansible inventories run serially, we don't recommend them for large inventories.
 If you want to run on-demand scans that execute in parallel, please reach out to us in the [Mondoo Community Slack](https://mondoo.link/slack) channel.

 :::

+### Scan the output of the `ansible-inventory` command

 #### Step 1: Set up or validate your Ansible inventory